Anna Chakvetadze: 2010: Return to form and injuries

 Chakvetadze started the year with a first-round loss at the Auckland Open to wildcard Kimiko Date-Krumm.
 At the Hobart International, Chakvetadze was defeated in the final round of qualifying by Elena Baltacha.
 Ranked 66 at the Australian Open, Chakvetadze lost in the first round to 12th seed Flavia Pennetta.

 At the Pattaya Open, Chakvetadze was defeated in her quarterfinal match by eventual finalist Tamarine Tanasugarn.
 In March, she competed at the Indian Wells Open, where she retired with an ankle injury in the second round whilst trailing at 6–2, 5–3 to fifth seed Agnieszka Radwańska.
 At the Miami Open, Chakvetadze had a first-round loss to Kimiko Date-Krumm.

 In May, she played at the Warsaw Open where she fell in the qualifying round to Bojana Jovanovski.
 At the French Open, Chakvetadze was two points away from winning the match in straight sets, before losing in the first round to Angelique Kerber.

 Chakvetadze started her grass-court season at the Birmingham Classic.
 She advanced to the third round, where she lost to qualifier Alison Riske.
 At the Eastbourne International, she was defeated in the second round of qualifying by Jarmila Groth.
 At the Wimbledon Championships, Chakvetadze won her first-round match over Andrea Petkovic.
 She lost in the second round to top seed, defending champion, and eventual champion Serena Williams.

-In Hungary at the GdF Suez Grand Prix, Chakvetadze fell in the second round to second seed Alexandra Dulgheru.
+In Hungary at the Budapest Grand Prix, Chakvetadze fell in the second round to second seed Alexandra Dulgheru.
 At the Prague Open, she was defeated in the first round by qualifier and compatriot Ksenia Pervak.
 Playing at the Slovenia Open, she defeated Johanna Larsson in her first final in two years and to win her eighth WTA Tour title.
 In the Portorož doubles final, she and Marina Erakovic lost to Maria Kondratieva/Vladimíra Uhlířová in a super tie-break.
 In the first edition of the Danish Open, Chakvetadze not only got through qualifying but she also advanced to the semifinal where she fell to top seed and eventual champion Caroline Wozniacki.

 Chakvetadze entered the Bronx Open to prepare for the US Open.
 She defeated Sofia Arvidsson in the final to win the second title of the year.
 At the US Open, she suffered a first-round loss to Urszula Radwańska.

 Seeded third at the Tashkent Open, Chakvetadze retired in the second round against Evgeniya Rodina due to a viral illness.
 In Beijing at the China Open, she fell in the second round of qualifying to Kateryna Bondarenko.
 At the Generali Ladies Linz, she lost in the first round to Sybille Bammer.
 Her final tournament of the season was the Kremlin Cup.
 Chakvetadze was defeated in her quarterfinal match by Vera Dushevina.

 Chakvetadze won 2010 one singles title, reached two doubles finals, and ended ranked 56.